canonical/airbyte-k8s-operator/documentation/how-to/secure-airbyte-deployments.md

 7. Create and download your client ID and client secret.

 ### Apply Oauth configuration to Nginx Ingress Integrator charm
 The oauth2-proxy-k8s charm manages all OAuth configuration for Airbyte.
-Create a file `oauth2-proxy.yaml` containining your Google Oauth details:
+Create a file `oauth2-proxy.yaml` containinng your Google Oauth details:

 ```yaml
 oauth2-proxy-k8s: